Cinderella the Cat: Plot

 Meanwhile, Lo Giusto comes back to Naples on Mia's 18th birthday, after a long absence: when Mia is going to sign the transfer of property, Lo Giusto and Angelica will be free to marry after killing Mia.
-However, Lo Giusto confesses that he has never loved Angelica and he doesn't want to marry her since she has grown very old and plans instead to marry Mia.
+However, Lo Giusto confesses that he has never loved Angelica and he doesn't want to marry her since she has grown very old and plans instead to marry Mia, this caused Anna to throw her headphones and tearing her black sleeveless shirt, after she tears her black sleeveless shirt, Angelica grounded the poor Mia for disobeying her and told her that she will not move until the song begins.

 Lo Giusto transfers Mia to the suite Basile gave to Angelica when they were engaged and gives her beautiful dresses and shoes.
 At first Mia is flattered by this kindness, but before the ceremony she sees a hologram that shows the moment when Lo Giusto killed her father.
 Shattered, Mia escapes through the ducts chased by Lo Giusto's henchmen.

 Primo is leading a group of policemen to arrest Lo Giusto, even though Lo Giusto has already cleaned up the hold of the ship after a tip and has threatened to kill him.
 Primo is not afraid to die, since he wants to restore Naples and save Mia from marrying him.
 Meanwhile, Angelica understands that Lo Giusto wants to marry Mia instead of her and asks her daughters to kill her before the ceremony.

 When the stepsisters finally find Mia to try to kill her, they are ambushed by Lo Giusto's henchmen.
 At this point, a gunfight begins between Angelica's daughters and the henchmen and it ends with a massacre: all Angelica's daughters are killed and the last of Lo Giusto's henchman is shot dead by Angelica herself.

 Looking at the corpses of all her children, Angelica understands that all that happened was not Mia's fault, but her own, since she has betrayed Basile, the only man that really loved her, and then let Lo Giusto use her for his own purposes.
 Angelica decides to spare Mia and goes to the engine room to blow up the ship and everyone inside, but first she asks Mia to go inside her suite and free a blackbird that Basile gave her during their engagement and then leave the ship before the explosion.
 Angelica starts the countdown and, since she wants to die as well, sits on a balcony while she smokes a cigarette.